CenturyLinkCloud/PublicKB/Ecosystem Partners/upload-service-manifests-to-addon-engine.md

 ### Add-on publishing process

-Once a service manifest is uploaded to Add-on Marketplace server and the test provisioning is working as expected, please submit a ticket to publish the service by sending email to support@ctl.io.
+Once a service manifest is uploaded to Add-on Marketplace server and the test provisioning is working as expected, please submit a ticket to publish the service by sending email to <a href="mailto:support@ctl.io">support@ctl.io</a>.
 To help direct your ticket to our team, please put `[ADDON]` into subject of email.

 Our typical process will be to enable the Add-on for your Partner CenturyLink Cloud account on AppFog so you can run a production test with a deployed application.
 If that works as expected then we'll publish it officially to the Add-on Marketplace.